deltaswapio/deltaswap/algorand/test/README.md

 `--loops` defines how many times the tests should run

-`--bigset` defines if it should use the big guardian set
+`--bigset` defines if it should use the big phylax set

 For example, to run the tests with 10 loops and a big validator set.
 Note the `--loop` flag will not affect previous tests.